 |16 or more days||The greater of $20 or 10% of the unpaid tax|

-When a return is filed, all tax, penalty and interest due must be paid.
-If they are not paid by the original due date, a late payment penalty will be assessed.
+All tax, penalty and interest due must be paid when a return is filed.
+If they are not paid by the original due date, a late-payment penalty will be assessed.

 Utah automatically grants a six-month extension to file income tax returns (not an extension to pay tax due).
-However, you will receive an extension penalty if you do not meet the following prepayment conditions by the original return due date.
+However, you will receive an extension penalty if you do not make the required prepayment by the original return due date.

 Your prepaid credits (withholding tax, pre-payments, credits, etc.) must equal at least:

-The penalty on the unpaid tax is assessed at a rate of 2% per month, calculated on a daily basis, until the date the return is filed.
+The penalty on the unpaid tax is 2% per month, calculated on a daily basis, until the date the return is filed.
 The penalty calculation is:

-The following penalties may apply due to findings during an audit:
+The following penalties may apply due to audit findings:

-See Publication 58, Utah Interest and Penalties for more information, including penalties for other taxes.
+See Pub 58, Utah Interest and Penalties for more information, including penalties for other taxes.

 If you fail to file an information return, complete a required supporting schedule, or use an approved form, the penalty is $50 for each return or schedule up to a maximum of $1,000.

 Utah Code §59-1-402 authorizes the Tax Commission to assess interest.
-The interest rate for a calendar year of two percentage points above the federal short-term rate is calculated for underpayments, deficiencies, and delinquencies.
+Interest applies to underpayments, deficiencies, and delinquencies.

 Interest is calculated from the original due date of the return until the tax liability is paid in full.
 Interest is calculated as follows: